This post aims to help you make a quick decision between three similar Wi-Fi 6 mesh systems, including:

 Cons

-- Limited number of ports, switch required for wired backhaul configuration
+and limited number of ports; switch required for wired backhaul configuration

-- Finicky QoS, online protection require mobile app and not free
+Finicky QoS, online protection, require a mobile app and is not free

 Pros

-- Wired backhaul support, can work as in AP mode as a system
+Wired backhaul support, can work in AP mode as a system

 Cons